Sign up for our FREE 8-week course to get on the property ladder.

 There’s a few rules you need to follow before transferring your loan.
 It’s best to confirm these before doing so with your lender as these are general guidelines:

 - Settlement on different days.
 One of the general rules when using loan portability features is that exchange and settlement for both properties need to occur on the same day.
-However, this stressful rule varies from lender to lender so confirm this first.
+However, this stressful rule varies from lender to lender, so confirm this ahead of time.

 - Changing loan amounts.
 The loan amounts for the new property cannot change, so if you need extra funds for the new house you will need to make a new home loan application.
 Some lenders will let you ‘top up’ your loan, so again remember to check with your lender first.